jedavidson/comp6771-notes/README.md

 ```

 This has two benefits, where applicable:
-- We are offloading runtime computation to compile-time computation, so get faster programs
+- We are offloading runtime computation to compile time computation, so get faster programs
-- Potential errors can be flagged at compile-time rather than at runtime, making them easier to pick up on
+- Potential errors can be flagged at compile time rather than at runtime, making them easier to pick up on

 However, the natural downside is that this workload slows compilation.